paulwarren/nzde/dict/D/README.md

 ## dry

-<b>2</b> adj.
-> 1971 Boxing Day Kendrick Smithyman loquat: It was so dry there that even the rabbits were taking cut lunches.

 adj. of a claim or workings, removed from water; occas., not liable to flooding or seepage.
 See also dry diggings.

-<b>2</b> adj. of sheep, not too wet to prevent shearing
-> [Get cits from discards.]

 adj. (with respect to alcohol)
 > Jim Cameron writes: NSOD gives the general sense, but the words (dry area) and several compounds have considerable historic significance in NZ from the 1890s almost up to the the present.
 DNZE does not record these - wet/dry area, district, vote; go wet, stay dry.
 NZPOD has no entry for wet in this sense but does for dry.